HLTCHKUST/hyperpartisan-news-detection/README.md

 ![alt text](architecture.png)

 ## Getting Started
-The following scripts describe how to train and test our model:
+The following scripts describe how to train and test our model.
+This repository also contains character based feature and url based feature for further research.

 ### Fine-tune BERT Language Model
 We fine-tune BERT language model on the large amount of hyperpartisan news dataset.